 - Invest in your “Big 3”: Avalanche beacon, probe, and shovel.
 You may be able to find an Avalanche 1 course that offers rentals for learning purposes, but ultimately these are the most important items you’ll have when touring.
 You’ll wanna become familiar with your own ASAP.

 - Get educated: Take Avalanche Awareness, Avalanche Rescue, and Avalanche 1.
 You may be able to find a free Awareness class.
-You and all your riding partners should be Avalanche 1 certified before you head into the backcountry.
+You and all your riding partners should be Avalanche 1 certified before you head into backcountry terrain.
 Most courses require a splitboard, and it’s a great time to hone in on your skinning skills and practice in a controlled environment before heading to the backcountry.
 Some providers may have rental or demo avalanche safety gear available.

 - Practice: Get familiar with your gear at home.
 Always put your beacon, shovel, and probe in the same position and practice taking them out of your pack.
 Understand how to switch your binding modes and put your skins on.
 Go through your Checklist once, and then do it again!